n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 The _Mark-placement subclass_ column indicates mark-placement
 positioning for codepoints in the _Mark_ category.
-Assigned, non-mark codepoints have a_null_ in this column and evoke no special mark-placement behavior.
+Assigned, non-mark codepoints have a _null_ in this column and evoke no special mark-placement behavior.
 Marks tagged with [Mn] in the _Unicode category_ column are categorized as non-spacing; marks tagged with [Mc] are categorized as spacing-combining.

-Some codepoints in the following table use a _Shaping class_ that differs from the codepoint's Unicode _General Category_.
+Some codepoints in the tables use a _Shaping class_ that differs from the codepoint's Unicode _General Category_.
 The _Shaping class_ takes precedence during OpenType shaping, as it captures more specific, script-aware behavior.